JimPaine/azure-terraform-lab/labs/2.0/README.md

 terraform apply -var-file="lab-2-0.tfvars"
 ```

-Now we injecting large amount of files per environment we can simply do it with a single file per environment rather than each individually.
+Now when injecting a large number of values per environment we can simply do it with a single file per environment rather than each individually.

 # Next Step
 [2.1 Outputs](../2.1)